Get Your Johnny Cash OnBy Megan Murphy

-On Oct.
-14, the city of Folsom will unveil the completed Johnny Cash Trail, nearly 50 years after the country singer’s legendary performance at the nearby state prison.
+Last year, the city of Folsom unveiled the completed Johnny Cash Trail, nearly 50 years after the country singer’s legendary performance at the nearby state prison.
 The new stretch will double the length of the 1.25-mile bike, pedestrian and equestrian trail that opened in 2014, and will be the future path of an public art walk and a 3-acre park with a guitar-shaped plaza slated for completion within five years.

 The trail marks Folsom’s first formal tribute to Cash, a lifelong advocate of prison reform, who played “Folsom Prison Blues” during an iconic concert at the local facility on Jan.
 13, 1968, during which he recorded the live album At Folsom Prison.

 “That song is why people around the world have heard of Folsom and Folsom [State] Prison,” says Robert Goss, the city’s director of parks and recreation.
 “For this community, Johnny Cash made Folsom probably more famous than any other historical thing, because he was an international recording star.
 That’s something to celebrate.”